What influences LTL costs?

 Dimensions

-The size of a shipment, including length, width and height, will affect the quoted price.
-The space that a shipment takes up on a trailer is a significant factor.
-Generally, the more space a shipment takes up, the higher the freight charges.
-Shipments with one dimension longer than 8 feet also can trigger additional charges, such as an over-dimensional freight charge.
+The size of a shipment — including its length, width and height — will affect your quote.
+Generally, the more space a shipment takes up on the trailer, the higher the cost.
+Shipments with one dimension longer than 8 feet also can trigger additional fees, such as an over-dimensional freight charge.
 Dimensions are also how you find the cubic footage of your load, which may play a role in pricing.

 Packaging